Rishabh-raj-kumar/sih-2024-hacktivist/readme.md

 ## Overview

-The Simhastha Tracker is an advanced tracking system designed to enhance safety and security during the Simhastha Mela (a large Hindu gathering in Ujjain, India)[cite: 1].
-This system leverages cutting-edge AI and facial recognition technology to assist in reuniting families and managing emergencies[cite: 1].
-It provides tools for reporting and locating missing persons, tracking the status of cases, and real-time surveillance with violence detection capabilities[cite: 1, 6, 7].
+The Simhastha Tracker is an advanced tracking system designed to enhance safety and security during the Simhastha Mela (a large Hindu gathering in Ujjain, India).
+This system leverages cutting-edge AI and facial recognition technology to assist in reuniting families and managing emergencies.
+It provides tools for reporting and locating missing persons, tracking the status of cases, and real-time surveillance with violence detection capabilities.

 ## Key Features
   <img src="assets/ss_1.png"/>